danielsheets/chowdown/_recipes/ghirardelli-chocolate-chip-cookies.md

 directions:
 - Brown the butter, let it cool (doesn't need to be solid, but also needs to be closer to room temp)
-- Mix in with sugars until hydrated
+- Creme the browned butter with sugars until hydrated completely
-- Add eggs + vanilla, mix completly
+- Add eggs + vanilla, mix completely
 - Whisk together the remaining dry ingredients, slowly combine in batches to wet ingredients.
 - Once smooth, mix in chocolate
 - Rest dough for at least 24 hours in the fridge, preferred 24-48, max 3 days